Hadith vs. Qur'anic Logic:

 theologically incoherent and linguistically false.

-The absurdity is utterly exposed in 9:3 An announcement from God and His
+The absurdity is utterly exposed in 9:3 An

-God directly?
-No— they only heard it from the messenger, yet
+Did anyone hear this from God directly?
+No— they only heard it

-The Qur’an attributes it to both “God and His messenger”.
+from the messenger, yet The Qur’an attributes it to both “God

-The reason is simple: the messenger’s proclamation of The
+and His messenger”.
+The reason is simple: the

-Qur’an is simultaneously:
+messenger’s proclamation of The Qur’an is simultaneously:

 From God — the true Author of the command.